 - What are you proud of that this group does particularly well?

 - What have been the major accomplishments over the last year?

 - What are the current goals of the team?

 - What are the activities you would like to pursue that you haven’t found the time for?

 This takes a bit of courage, but the feedback you gain will say a lot about your team's situation and needs.
 Ask: “At the end of my time as manager of this group, what will you say that I did?”
 It's a good question that will help your team members focus on identifying developmental and organizational needs.
 Listen and take notes without commenting or judging.
-I've coached a number of managers through the process of soliciting this input and then writing and publishing their Leadership Charter, outlining their commitment to serving the team.

 Pre-publish this simple agenda outlining just 3 questions: